Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Albus clearly thought highly enough of Slughorn to be prepared to leave the Slytherins in his hands again, because he already knew that by the end of Harry’s 6th year neither he nor Severus Snape were likely to still be in the school.

-Indeed, thinking it over, I rather suspect that Snape and Albus may very well have discussed what could possibly be done to lessen the damage to the House once the DEs had overthrown the government.
+Indeed, giving it some thought, I rather suspect that Snape and Albus may very well have discussed what could possibly be done to lessen the damage to the House once the DEs had overthrown the government.
 As well as who they could safely put in charge of Slytherin House that Tom Riddle would not immediately replace with someone of his own choosing.
 Slughorn was by far their best option.

 And when you stop and think about it, Horace and Albus had a lot of common ground.
 Their association also went back a long way.
 We can take it as a given that Albus knew exactly what Horace Slughorn was.
-And he seems to have trusted him.
+And he seems to have been willing to trust him with a quarter of the school.

 Horace seems to have trusted Albus, too.
 According to his story, about five minutes after he learned that Albus Dumbledore was convinced that Lord Voldemort had returned — Horace bolted into hiding.
 He left his comfortable home (and you know that whatever place Horace had settled into would have been very comfortable) and claims to have spent the following year dodging anticipated Death Eaters, squatting in vacant Muggle houses, never staying anywhere longer than a week.
 Despite the Ministry’s denials, despite the Prophet’s smear campaign, despite the fact that it was a full year before there was the slightest evidence that Albus was right.
 If Albus Dumbledore believed that Lord Voldemort was back, then that was more than good enough for Horace Slughorn.

-And unless that entire scenario was a another staged performance, the whole business might be a clue to a few other things in addition.
+And unless that entire scenario was a another staged performance, that whole business might be a clue to a few other things in addition.

 • • • •